Architecture documentation

 | Reason about read-side consistency | [Data availability overview](/docs/architects/data-availability) | [Ledger Index](/docs/architects/data-availability/chain-indexer) |

-| Plan production operability | [Operability overview](/docs/architects/operability) | [Observability](/docs/architects/operability/observability), [Database](/docs/architects/operability/database), [Failure modes](/docs/architects/operability/failure-modes), [Backup and recovery](/docs/architects/self-hosting/high-availability/backup-recovery) |
+| Plan production operability | [Operability overview](/docs/architects/operability) | [Observability](/docs/architects/operability/observability), [Database](/docs/architects/operability/database), [Failure modes](/docs/architects/operability/failure-modes), and [Backup and recovery](/docs/architects/self-hosting/high-availability/backup-recovery) |

-| Deploy on Kubernetes or OpenShift | [Self-hosting overview](/docs/architects/self-hosting) | [Prerequisites](/docs/architects/self-hosting/prerequisites), [Installation process](/docs/architects/self-hosting/installation-process), [High availability](/docs/architects/self-hosting/high-availability) |
+| Deploy on Kubernetes or OpenShift | [Self-hosting overview](/docs/architects/self-hosting) | [Prerequisites](/docs/architects/self-hosting/prerequisites), [Installation process](/docs/architects/self-hosting/installation-process), and [High availability](/docs/architects/self-hosting/high-availability) |

 ## Architecture model [#architecture-model]